-I occasionally write about audio fiction, and am attempting to standardise my language on descriptions - particularly useful for things like tagging.
-As such, put together a quick (and very informal) dictionary which might be interesting for anybody wondering what audio drama is.
+I occasionally write about audio fiction, and am attempting to standardise my language on descriptions - particularly useful for things like tagging and categorisation.
+As such, put together a quick (and very informal) dictionary which might be interesting for anybody wondering what audio drama and fiction is.
 Shout me improvements in the comments.
 (Unless it's about the alphabet.
 I know what it is, but I'm being a rebel.)

 Podcast - Audio (usually in mp3 format) delivered/broadcast over the internet, using an RSS or XML file.

-Paidcast - Like a podcast, but requires money to listen, either through subscription to an exclusive service, or some other form of paywall.
+Paidcast - Like a podcast, but requires money to listen, either through subscription to an exclusive service, or some other form of paywall/transaction.

 Unscripted - Everything is made up by the broadcasters as they record.
 Can be non-fiction discussion, improv fiction/comedy or drunken ramblings.

 Scripted - All of the things said out loud have been written down first and then read out.
 Can be fiction or non-fiction.

 Non-fiction - Things that are true.
 Informative, investigative, interview-y or discussion (and other things).